 Holiday in the Park is Six Flags over Texas' yearly winter holiday celebration, typically held from the end of November to the beginning of January.
 The entire park is transformed into a gigantic holiday festival, with over a million Christmas lights hung throughout the park.
 Special holiday shows, merchandise, foods, and drinks are also offered.

-2013 is the twenty-eighth year Six Flags over Texas has put on the Holiday in the Park celebration, and the event runs from November 23, 2013 until January 6, 2014 (and yes, 2013 season passes still get you in the park for those 6 days).
+2014 is the twenty-ninth year Six Flags over Texas has put on its famous Holiday in the Park celebration.
 Park operating days and hours vary so be sure and check the operating hours before visiting.
 The following rides are closed for this year's Holiday in the Park (this list may not be exhaustive):

 - Batman the Ride